vokhotnikov/getclean-course-project/README.md

 requests.
 At the top of the script there are helper functions, in the bottom is the `extractTidyData` function containing the top-level extraction steps.

+The tidy output is written to `step4.txt` and `step5.txt` files in the `tidy` directory which is created by the script if needed.

 As requested, the script does the following:

 1. Merges the training and the test sets to create one data set.